 Toplis Army Service Records

 The letter re-printed below is the report sent by Superintendent Cox to the Chief Constable of Hampshire Police, shortly before Inquest into Spicer’s murder.
 The letter features all that we really know of Toplis’s Army Career as the original records have either been lost or retained by the Ministry of Defence.
 It is this letter that gave rise to the now familiar cry that Toplis was ‘onboard the Orontes heading to India at the time of the Etaples Mutiny’.
 As you will be see, it is not strictly clear when Toplis did embark on the Orontes as no dates are included in Cox’s chronology.
-If anything, the sequence Cox provides is a little muddled, as the one thing the record tells us regardless of anything else is that Toplis deserted the Royal Army Medical Corps from Salonika on June 15th 1918 and not, as Cox claims in the letter, from Egypt.
+If anything, the sequence Cox provides is a little muddled, as the one thing the record tells us regardless of anything else is that Toplis deserted the Royal Army Medical Corps from Salonika on June 15th 1918 and not, as Cox claims in the letter, from India or Egypt.
 This is backed up by a report in the Police Gazette dated October 18th 1918.
 There is also no indication of which unit of the Field Ambulances that Toplis served in.
 The 39th Field Ambulance Company cited in his biography at Penrith Museum, certainly arrived in the Dardenelles in the Summer of 1915.
 And this is where Toplis earned his Victory and 15 Star medals (his medal roll shows the date 11.07.15).

 Cox also mentions that Toplis enlisted in the Royal Air Force.
 A closer look suggests that this was on March 22 1920 at the RAF Halton base in Wendover (service no. 340978).
 Again, Cox’s chronology isn’t quite accurate as Cox’s letter has him deserting the RAF in March, not enlisting.
 Cox clearly didn’t have all of the facts at his disposal.

 In a handwritten police statement he provides to Police on April 29th, witness Harry Fallows makes an equally unusual claim: Toplis had alleged that he had not deserted the RASC but had been discharged by a Captain J.C Jennings.
 Toplis is alleged to have shown the witness discharge papers dated 28/12/1919 by way of evidence.
 Cox’s suspect also made the claim that he had been granted a month’s leave to purchase ‘cheap cars’ for the RAF (he had enlisted as Air Mechanic, so its possible, but far from likely).